Fluffernuttersandwich/Better7D2DbyFNS/README.md

 B. **NPC Mods** can be buggy in this ModList, which is why I don't include them.

 I'll wait for TFP to provide their Bandit update next year before I try messing with it again.

+C. You can either use Craft from Container (Beyond Storage) mods, or you can use the IDC Nomad.
+Not both
+If you use one set, they are not compatible with the other.
+I chose Beyond Storage for this list.
+If you can live without that, you can add IDC Core and Nomad to your game (once it's been updated).

 ______________________________________________________________________________________________________________________